ckershner0/PDAL/doc/stages/filters.crop.rst

   bounds or polygon.
 [Default: false]

 _`point`
-  An array of WKT or GeoJSON 2D or 3D points.
+  An array of WKT or GeoJSON 2D or 3D points, eg: ``"POINT(0 0)"``.
 Requires distance_.

 _`distance`
-  Distance in units of common X, Y, and Z :ref:`dimensions` to crop circle or sphere in combination with point_.
+  Distance (radius) in units of common X, Y, and Z :ref:`dimensions` to crop using a circle or sphere in combination with point_.
+Passing a 2D point will crop with a circle.
+Passing a 3D point will crop with a sphere.

 _`a_srs`
   Indicates the spatial reference of the bounding regions.
 If not provided,